PojavLauncherTeam/pojavlauncherteam.github.io/ios/wiki/going-further/overb0arding.md

 - The process was terminated for exceeding jetsam memory limits (a Cr4shed log)
 - The app unexpectedly quitting but the logs don’t show any errors relating to OpenGL or don’t show errors at all

-This issue only really affects devices with less than 4GB of memory, and may not happen on those with 2GB.
+This issue only really affects devices with less than 4GB of memory, and may not happen on those with at least 2GB.

 ## What to do if it all goes south
 It’s actually really simple to fix this issue, using a simple tool Doregon's found and adopted on GitHub. **We have seen Reddit posts about changing the jetsamproperties plist file,** but this doesn’t work well on iOS 14 and can lead to damage if you implement it incorrectly.